Malek59/RC-Defect-Detector/README.md

 # RC-Defect-Detector

-RemoteCheck is a Python-based tool that analyzes remote control signal data from an Excel file to determine if a remote is functioning properly or defective.
+RemoteCheck is a Python-based tool that analyzes remote control signal data from files to determine if a remote is functioning properly or defective.

 ## Features
 - Reads remote control data from an Excel file.